zrythm/zrythm/doc/user/configuration/preferences/intro.rst

   custom ones.

 Open UI on instantiation
-  Open plugin NUIs when they are instantiated.
+  Open plugin UIs when they are instantiated.

 Keep window on top
   Always show plugin UIs on top of the main window.